arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 `ForAll` is a method that feeds the Generator with some source of randomicity and a default size (`100`, specifically), and which generates a `Property`.
 In other words, `ForAll` does not execute the test just yet: it gives you back an instance of `Property` that you might possibly compose with something else before the eventual execution.
 Yes, functional programmers have a real obsession with composition.

-The assertion is actually performed by the final `Check.QuickThrowOnFailure(property)`.<br/>If you crack open the xUnit code, you will convince yourself that an xUnit assertion is nothing but a piece of code that raises an exception when a particular condition holds. `Assert.True()` in xUnit boils down to:
+The actual assertion performed by the final `Check.QuickThrowOnFailure(property)`.<br/>If you crack open the xUnit code, you will convince yourself that an xUnit assertion is nothing but a piece of code that raises an exception when a particular condition holds. `Assert.True()` in xUnit boils down to:

 ```csharp
 public static void True(bool? condition, string userMessage)